-Step 5: Offer Crisis Intervention Services - At the time of triage, Housing Assessors will connect households with emergency shelter or other crisis response services as appropriate and as available.
+Step 4: Offer Crisis Intervention Services - At the time of triage, Housing Assessors will connect households with emergency shelter or other crisis response services as appropriate and as available.

-Step 6: Housing Referral - Households are referred based on the prioritization policy adopted by the Seattle / King County CoC.
-Information gathered from the Housing Triage Tool is used to create a vulnerability score which contributes to prioritization for available resources.
-Households not recommended for housing resources based on the results of the Housing Triage Tool will be offered other services, such as diversion, connections to employment resources, short-term/emergency housing, or referral to other community supports.
-Households not interested in the programs identified through the Housing Triage Tool as the appropriate level of support for them may also be offered other resources.
+Step 5: Housing Referral - Households are prioritized based on the prioritization policy adopted by the Seattle / King County CoC.
+Information gathered from the Housing Triage Tool contributes to prioritization for available resources.
+Households not prioritized will be offered other services, such as diversion, connections to employment resources, short-term/emergency housing, or referral to other community supports.